Boxing in Japan: World title match

 Then the Japan Boxing Commission (JBC), virtually the only governing body of Japan's professional boxing, was founded in order to prepare Yoshio Shirai's world title match.
 Its establishment was presented at the Tokyo Kaikan on April 21, 1952.
 Munehide Tanabe (田邊 宗英) from Waseda University who was the founding president of Teiken Boxing Gym and the president of the Korakuen Stadium, was elected as its first commissioner.

 Shirai defeated lineal champion Dado Marino via a unanimous decision in the flyweight division on May 19 of that year, while being watched by 45,000 spectators at the Korakuen Stadium, to become the Japan's first world champion.

 WBA and WBC

-The JBC has joined the NBA (the current WBA) as of January 7, 1954.
-They have also joined the WBC since the rematch of Johnny Famechon vs. Fighting Harada in May 9, 1970.
+The JBC joined the NBA (the current WBA) on January 7, 1954.
+They also joined the WBC since the rematch of Johnny Famechon vs. Fighting Harada on May 9, 1970.

 Boxing Magazine

 In June 1956, Boxing Magazine, the Japan's oldest surviving boxing journal, was launched by the Baseball Magazine Company.
 Currently there is only one other monthly boxing journal in Japan, called Boxing Beat.
 This has been renamed twice from World Boxing since 1968.